 How to Get There:

-There is a train station to Saint Macaire, so if you don’t have a car it’s not a problem.
-The walk into the historic part of town is around 15 minutes.
-If you drive, parking is easy and usually available below town or just next to the village on the outside of wall near Belle Lurette.
+There is a train station to Saint Macaire, however trains are sporadic.
+Driving is the best option, plus then you can explore more of the surrounding area.
+If you drive, parking is easy and usually available below town (the Ramparts) or just next to the village on the outside of wall near the Restaurant Belle Lorette.

 What to see:

-Saint-Sauveur Church – 12th-century church with artwork gracing its interior and splendid painted apse – Hours may vary depending on church services – 9 Place de l’Église, 33490 Saint Macaire
+Saint-Sauveur Church – 12th-century church with artwork gracing its interior and splendid painted apse – one of the best preserved in the area.
+Hours may vary depending on church services – 9 Place de l’Église, 33490 Saint Macaire

-Simone et Les Mauhargats – https://www.simoneetlesmauhargats.com/ – Friendly art gallery and artisan collective with something to please anyone, on any budget.
+Simone et Les Mauhargats – Friendly art gallery and artisan collective with something to please anyone, on any budget.
 Events as well, such as art classes or coffee meetups.
-Open daily from 10am – 630pm with lunch break, and Wednesday / Sunday from 12pm – 6pm / 19 rue Carnot, 33490 Saint Macaire / Phone +33 (0)9 67 01 24 33 / firstname.lastname@example.org / https://www.simoneetlesmauhargats.com/
+Open daily from 10am – noon and 2pm-630pm, Wednesday and Sunday from 12pm – 6pm / 19 rue Carnot, 33490 Saint Macaire / Phone +33 (0)9 67 01 24 33 / email@example.com / https://www.simoneetlesmauhargats.com/

 Where to Eat: